-What Does Tweaking Mean?
+What does Tweaking Mean?

-What does Tweaking on Drugs Look Like?
+What Does Tweaking on Drugs Look Like?

-A user who is tweaking on drugs can look to be irritable, agitated and/or paranoid.
+Like mentioned earlier, a user who is tweaking on drugs can look to be irritable, agitated and/or paranoid.
 Each symptom can range in intensity levels depending on each individual.
 These tweaking looks and symptoms are due to the fact that the user has not slept for several days.
 He or she (the “tweaker”) is likely irritable, agitated, and/or paranoid.
 Because the drug effects are wearing off, the tweaker is beginning to crave more methamphetamine.
 Upon additional use, however, it may be difficult to achieve the original high.
 The user is therefore frustrated, and he or she can become hostile, violent, and dangerous to him or herself and others.

 A tweaker may appear relative normal to the passive observer.
 However, upon close inspection, one may notice rapid eye movement, a shaky voice, and quick, jerky movements.
 If the tweaker has been using a come-down drug, such as alcohol or other depressant, these symptoms may not present as strongly.
 In any case, if you believe you have encountered someone who is tweaking, you should be extremely cautious.

 - Loss of sense of identity

 - Disconnection from reality

 Aftermath of Tweaking

 After the tweaking change, the user crashes.
 That is, the user’s body begins to shut down, resulting in a long period of sleep.
 Regardless of the prior level of energy, eventually, every user becomes sleepy and lifeless for a day or more.